Take Campus Visits

 Pick Your College

-May 1 is National Decision Day where studnets make a jinad decision and announce where they will attend college in the fall.
+May 1 is National Decision Day where students make a final decision and announce where they will attend college in the fall.
 Send deposits and sign all paperwork.
 Contact and decline the offers from the colleges you do not plan to attend.

 Request Final Transcripts

 Final transcripts must be sent to your college and to the NCAA or NAIA Clearinghouse if you are planning on playing sports.
 Complete a transcript release form on Naviance.
 If you took College Credit Plus courses.
-You need to request your college transcript be sent to your college by visiting the
+You need to request your college transcript be sent to your college.
+Most colleges use Parchment to send final transcripts.